Life is full of challenges, and Andy Beshear faced many. Discover key struggles and how they were overcome.

 In 2017, the Kentucky Supreme Court dismissed a lawsuit Andy Beshear brought against Governor Bevin, holding that Bevin had the power to temporarily reshape boards while the legislature is out of session.

-In 2019, Andy Beshear defeated Matt Bevin in the gubernatorial election by a narrow margin of just over 5,000 votes.
+In 2019, Andy Beshear defeated Governor Matt Bevin by approximately 5,000 votes in the gubernatorial election.

-In 2019, Beshear pledged to include a $2,000 pay raise for all Kentucky teachers in his budgets.
-The Kentucky legislature has not included such raises in the budgets it passed.
+In 2019, Beshear pledged to include a $2,000 pay raise for all Kentucky teachers in his budgets, but the proposal was rejected by Republican House Majority Floor Leader John Carney.

-On March 25, 2020, Governor Beshear declared a state of emergency over the COVID-19 pandemic and encouraged business owners to require face coverings.
+On March 25, 2020, Andy Beshear declared a state of emergency over the COVID-19 pandemic.
+He encouraged business owners to require customers to wear face coverings while indoors and banned "mass gatherings".

 In April 2020, the Kentucky legislature overrode Beshear's veto of a provision allowing distilleries and breweries to qualify for a sales tax break on new equipment.